Why Rental Income Protection Matters

 For landlords with mortgaged properties, rental income typically supports monthly repayments.
 A shortfall—even for a few weeks—can place them in arrears with their lender.
 This creates a secondary level of financial risk that can affect credit ratings and long-term borrowing potential.

 Beyond mortgages, landlords often use rent to fund other outgoings like service charges, maintenance contracts, or income tax obligations.
-Rent guarantee insurance steps in to maintain consistent income flow, helping landlords manage their finances and meet their commitments regardless of tenant behaviour.
+Rent protection insurance steps in to maintain consistent income flow, helping landlords manage their finances and meet their commitments regardless of tenant behaviour.

 Understanding the Basics of Rent Guarantee Insurance